UNIwise/frontend-assignment/README.md

 You are now ready to get started.
 Find the rest of the instructions inside the Application.

 # Requirements
 0. The frontend should be able to be started with yarn start.
+1. Look into the assignment 6 in order to get started.
-1. Make an ordinary unordered list of to do items using 'ul' and li'.
+2. Make an ordinary unordered list of to do items using 'ul' and li'.
 The list must <b>not be static</b>.
 You have to <b>use the array</b> in state and iterate over it.
 Look in assignment 1 for setup.
-2. You should be able to create new to do items use the existing input and paragraph to display the input value in the paragraph.
+3. You should be able to create new to do items use the existing input and paragraph to display the input value in the paragraph.
-3. You should be able to mark to do items as done.
+4. You should be able to mark to do items as done.
-4. You should be able to see a lift of done todos and a list of pending todos.
+5. You should be able to see a lift of done todos and a list of pending todos.
-5. You should be able to search for todos with free text.
+7. You should be able to search for todos with free text.
-6. You should be able to delete todos.
+8. You should be able to delete todos.